Sunday, May 01, 2011

 Not only had I read bunches of amateur astronomy books—well, the few the Mobile Public Library owned—that warned against the perils of high power, my Old Man had read them too.
 Every time he was out on an observing run with me, he counseled me strongly to stick to my 1-inch (no silly little millimeters in them days) Kellner.
 I thought some things looked great in my ½-inch Ramsden, not just the Moon and planets, but if Patrick Moore and Daddy said not to use “high power,” I wouldn’t use high power.
 I’m sure Sir Patrick would have told me I could use more than the 40x my Kellner generated, but I didn’t have my hero around to ask.

-High(er) power would probably have resolved some stars in M13.
-More magnification would have darkened the field and also made it easier for me to see what was going on with my target.
-Just to be sure, I recently took a look at M13 with my 4.5-inch f/4 StarBlast mini-Dobsonian.
-At 150x, the cluster wasn’t resolved to the core, no, and the stars tended to wink in and out of view rather than shine steadily, but they were there.
 The view in the Palomar Junior back in the Day would have been significantly better given its higher focal ratio and the better skies of Mama and Daddy's (I observed the cluster from the PSAS dark site, but with M13 smack in the Possum Swamp light dome).
 As far as I can recall I never tried high power on the cluster till I’d moved away and moved up telescope-wise.
 Even if I had, I don’t know that I would have seen stars, since I didn’t think I would.

 As you probably know, when you expect something to be in the eyepiece it is easier to see.
 When you KNOW M101 should show its spiral arms to your 8-inch telescope, for example, it’s easier to pick them out.
 I didn’t expect M13 stars in my Pal, so I didn’t see ‘em.
 Sam Brown told me I wouldn’t.

 If you were an amateur in the 1960s, you knew Sam Brown.
 His epic book All About Telescopes, published by Edmund Scientific, saw to that.
 Even today, if you want a clear, concise book about making and using telescopes, All About is as good as it gets.
 I couldn’t afford that wonderful book in the early days; Norton’s Star Atlas had cost me a months’ worth of disposable income.
 But I did own an excerpt from Sam’s masterwork Edmund published separately as How to Use Your Telescope.
-This booklet sported many of Brown’s lovely illustrations from the big book, and was a joy.
+This booklet sported many of Brown’s lovely illustrations from the big book and was a joy.
 Edmund included it with every telescope they sold.

 Good as Sam’s book was, it was somewhat misguided or at least vague regarding the appearance and visibility of deep sky objects in smaller telescopes.
 I didn’t know that of course, and it dashed my hopes for seeing big balls of stars.
 Mr. Sam said: “A globular cluster is a ball of stars.
 Individual stars are faint and need 6” or more aperture for resolution.”
 And that was that, I figgered.